arav06/aws-ccp/Notes.md

 ## Local Zones

-Data centers that are located very close to densely populated areas and provide single digit latency to the area
+Data centers that are located outside a region and are very close to densely populated areas and provide single digit latency to the area

 They are just AZs of regions